isciences/wsim/docs/working/data_sets.rst

 Global Multi-resolution Terrain Elevation Data 2010 (GMTED2010)
 ---------------------------------------------------------------

-The GMTED2010 dataset, developed by the USGS and NGA, provides global or near-global elevation data based on a compilation of 11 raster-based elevation datasets.
+The `GMTED2010 <https://topotools.cr.usgs.gov/gmted_viewer/>`_ dataset, developed by the `USGS <https://www.usgs.gov/>`_ and `NGA <https://www.nga.mil/Pages/Default.aspx>`_, provides global or near-global elevation data based on a compilation of 11 raster-based elevation datasets.
 The data is offered at three resolutions, with varying coverages:

 * 30 arc-seconds, from 84 degrees north to 90 degrees south